Grants, Exceptions & Rebates

 Municipal Low Income Rebate

 St. Mary's Municipal Council offers a rebate on property tax bills for those whose income is below a specified threshold.
 The threshold amount is determined by Council on an annual basis.
-Review the pdf Municipal Low Income Property Tax Exemption 2017-18 application (111 KB) to determine if you qualify.
+Review the pdf Low Income Property Tax Exemption 2020/2021 (1.00 MB) application to determine if you qualify.
 A copy of your previous year’s "Notice of Assessment – Canada Revenue Agency" must be included with your application.

 - Community ACCESS-Ability Program